SuperOfficeDocs/crmscript/docs/api-reference/trigger-scripts/SalesAfterSaveProject.md

 # SalesAfterSaveProject (1109)

 Called after a project is saved.
-EventData contains all variables passed by datahandler in Sales client.
+EventData contains all variables passed by datahandler in the Sales client.

 ## Input values